datasciencecampus/transport-network-performance/README.md

 The transport modelling features in `transport_performance.analyse_network` depends upon a compatible Java Development Kit (JDK).
-Please consult the [r5py installation docs](https://r5py.readthedocs.io/en/stable/user-guide/installation/installation.html#dependencies) and our [Contrubuting Guidance](/./CONTRIBUTING.md) for more on configuring a JDK.
+Please consult the [r5py installation docs](https://r5py.readthedocs.io/en/stable/user-guide/installation/installation.html#dependencies) and our [Contributing Guidance](/./CONTRIBUTING.md) for more on configuring a JDK.

 ## Usage